clpbc/BR-Gen/README.md

 To address the BR-Gen challenge and enhance performance of local AIGC detection, we introduce NFA-ViT, a noise-guided forgery amplification transformer that leverages a dual-branch architecture to diffuse forgery cues into real regions through modulated self-attention, significantly improving the detectability of small or spatially subtle forgeries.

 ![nfa_vit](figs/nfa_fit.png)

+## References & Acknowledgements
+We sincerely thank [IMDLBenCo](https://github.com/scu-zjz/IMDLBenCo) for their exploration and support.